CPE-Contentcreator/CPESadboi-Info/README.md

 # 🧑🏻‍💻 CPESadboi-Information
-This is repository for collect CPE Sadboi group member information
+This is repository for collect CPE Sadboi group member information.
+*These information are consented from members.*

 ## Basic Information
 - KNN.S       63070501011